 Speak To An Experienced Addiction Recovery Center

 Hopefully, this three-part series has helped you understand how substances can trap you in the addiction cycle but also given you hope by explaining that there are effective treatments for whatever part of the cycle you are currently in.
-All you have to do is reach out to Aquila for help.
 Luckily, there are effective therapies and treatments to help those struggling with addictions to get back in control.
 One of the key features of many therapies used in substance use disorders is to help you strengthen your “stop” system and to slow down your dysfunctional “go” system.
 Many psychological therapies target the pre-frontal cortex and help you to bring these two systems into balance.